To surround students with a community of support, empowering them to stay in school and achieve in life.

 At Communities In Schools of Appalachian Highlands we know that there is no one-size-fits-all approach to changing students’ lives.
 That’s why our evidence-based model integrates a variety of supports to help students develop their social, emotional and academic competencies that help them overcome barriers.

-At every Communities In Schools of Appalachian Highlands site, our site coordinators provide a variety of supports, across three different tiers to help as many students as we can.
+At every Communities In Schools of Appalachian Highlands site, our student support coordinators provide a variety of supports, across three different tiers to help as many students as we can.

 Many of our students face and overcome difficult obstacles in their lives.
 However, their survival skills aren’t always effective in the classroom or the workplace.
 Our program teaches students positive ways to cope with anger, conflict resolution and other strategies to keep them focused on school.
 From one-on-one coaching to guest speakers and roleplaying exercises, our hands-on approach helps student recognize patterns of behavior, break the cycle and see tangible improvements.